Secret Design Chess Cake

 You can watch the brand new video I made about making this cake below

 Here is how it looked when it was cut open – a gorgeous and tasty chess board.
+The colours were strong and the result was beautiful and tasty.
+I’ve made this for so many birthdays and events and it’s always a great surprise cake.

 I fancy having a go at making little fondant chess pieces to go with it.
+Although I think that is definitely above my level right now.

 Secret Design Chess Cake Recipe